Isaquehg/bg-remover/README.md

 # bg-remover
-Background Remover using Python and OpenCV
+Background Blurring using Python and Facebook's Segnment Anything Model